Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Methods

 Six models were trained with the curated data: haptic feedback and left swing doors only, haptic feedback and right swing doors only, haptic feedback and joint right/left swing doors, no haptic feedback and left swing doors only, no haptic feedback and right swing doors only, no haptic feedback and both right/left swing doors, see the Model Training and Evaluation section of Figure \ref{workflow}.
 As we will discuss in the next section, the Haptic dataset was larger than the No Haptic dataset.
-To better analyze the effect of data quality on the model performance, all the Haptic datasets were down-sampled to be at the same size as the corresponding No Haptics datasets.
+To better analyze the effect of data quality on the model performance, all the Haptic datasets were down-sampled to be at the same size as the corresponding Non-Haptic datasets, both datasets were comprised of the same demonstrators.
 The models trained for 20,000 steps and 34 checkpoints were saved and evaluated in simulation.
 A checkpoint was comprised of the exported trained weights of the model at a given training step.
 Recall that we only trained models on the real world collected data.
-We used the real to sim head of a pretrained RetinaGAN model, as in \cite{ho2021retinagan}, to adapt real images to look like simulated images in order to enable evaluations in simulation.
+We used the real-to-sim head of a pretrained RetinaGAN model, as in \cite{ho2021retinagan}, to adapt real images to look like simulated images in order to enable evaluations in simulation.
 The starting $X, Y$ simulation position of the base and the yaw angle $\theta$ was randomized over a normal distribution that matches the real world robot initial pose configuration.
 An episode success during checkpoint evaluation was determined with the same criteria used during data collection: the robot should not be in contact with the door, and the door should be open more than $1$ degree.